 The $2n$-point correlation function of the spin operator in the Ising model can be written as

 The first-order corrections to the second pseudo-R\'enyi entropy of the spin operator at the early time is

-Since all correlation functions in the Ising model are known, one can easily calculate the correction to the pesudo-R\'enyi entropy in $T\bar{T}$-deformed CFTs at the early time.
-As Eq. (\ref{eq34}) shows, the earlier time behavior of the pesudo-R\'enyi entropy depends on the initial setup and details of the theories.
+Since all correlation functions in the Ising model are known, one can easily calculate the correction to the pseudo-R\'enyi entropy in $T\bar{T}$-deformed CFTs at the early time.
+As Eq. (\ref{eq34}) shows, the earlier time behavior of the pseudo-R\'enyi entropy depends on the initial setup and details of the theories.